Yassir-hk/C-string/README.md

-# String.h
+# CString

 This repository contains a collection of string manipulation functions implemented in C. These functions provide various operations on strings, such as copying, concatenating, comparing, searching, and more.
-They are designed to mimic some of the standard string functions available in the C library.
+They are designed to mimic some of the standard string functions available in the "string.h" C library.

 ## Implemented functions